Are all Queenstown local buses $2?

 Do I have to tag off at the end of each bus trip?

-No – but a new card scheme in March 2018 will introduce this requirement.
+No – but a new card system being rolled out in 2018 will introduce this requirement.
 Full details will be published before the change.

 What if I need to change buses as part of one journey – do I have to pay another $2 fare?